-Ọgọ (pronounced ‘or-gore’) is a Writer, Public Speaker, Creative/Innovative Thinker and Strategic Consultant.
+Ọgọ Ogbata (pronounced ‘or-gore or-gbata’) is a Writer, Public Speaker, Creative and Strategic Consultant.

 Author of a historical novel, a business book and articles in top media publications (like The Independent Blog, Training Journal, Better Business Focus and Talent Engagement Review – to mention a few), she has been featured as a guest expert on various BBC World Service programmes as well as speaking at a live seminar at Bush House, The Strand – London (alongside other analysts and leaders).

 A graduate of Computer Science, she is a certified Business Mentor by the award-winning University of Northampton Business School, and The Institute of Enterprise and Entrepreneurs in England (as a founding member).
 Harnessing digital technology to work with experts and change makers globally, her clients benefit immensely from her dynamic training and consulting as well as innovative solutions.